IHE/ITI.SeR/SeR.md

 the unique Policy Decision Point (PDP) of the entire domain because it may decide on the outcome of an incoming authorization request in order to provide access to specific resources (e.g. documents).
-The Authorization Decisions Manager creates an Authorization Decision.
+The Authorization Decisions Manager creates an Access Decision.

 <!-- Dmytro: See the sentence inserted below; token caching should not be a required feature. -->

 The Authorization Decision does not need to be exposed to other systems, and it certifies the decision made.
-The Authorization Decisions Manager may cache the Authorization Decision and reuse it when processing subsequent requests with the same parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.
+The Authorization Decisions Manager may cache the Access Decision and reuse it when processing subsequent requests with the same parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.

 (Refer to the White Paper IHE ITI
 [Access Control White Paper](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_TF_WhitePaper_AccessControl_2009-09-28.pdf)